Sophia, The Wise

-They say the apple does not fall far from the tree.
-Well, in this case, the trees do not leave the side of the little apple, even when our hearts skip beats at the site of her fearless endeavors.
-To Sophia, everything is worth a few minutes of trial and investigation – not necessarily in that order.
+They say the apple doesn’t fall far from the tree.
+Well, in this case, the trees don’t leave the side of the little apple, even when our hearts palpitate at the site of her fearless endeavors.
+To Sophia, everything is worth a few minutes of investigation and trial – not necessarily in that order.
 She has no hesitation when taking on the most advanced playground equipment, or searching for life forms under rocks.
 She is a water hound who has been jumping into the deep end of the pool (without her float apparatus on, YIKES), since she was about four years old.

 On this particular visit, she showed me how easy it is to walk on a narrow ledge of rocks, wade in a freezing cold stream, or make herself part of the decorative artwork outside of the local Target store.
 Although each adventure bore some risk, it seemed like she knew her limits and pushed them with surprising courage.

 Amidst the concerned pleas from her grandmother, Sophia focused only on conquering the next challenge, then smiling at me as if to say, “You worry too much, Gramma.”
 Perhaps I do worry too much, you think?
 There are things I sometimes back down from because I am afraid the outcome will not be as I planned.
 Hmmmm?
 Time to rethink.